finin/cseefaculty/README.md

   -- last academic year or blank if continuing
   -- AYs on leave (e.g., '2007 2014')

-For an academic year, use the year that it starts in, e.g, use 2014 for the 2014-15 academic year.
+For an academic year, we use the year in which it starts, e.g, 2014 for the 2014-15 academic year.

 I thought we might not worry about half years at this point.